You want smart political talk without the meltdowns?

 And now the new person they're trying to attack is Elon Musk to make themselves look better.

-But the real problem is Elon Musk, through the doge effort, is finding all of the stuff that the Democrat Party has been building their platform on.
+But the real problem is Elon Musk, through the Doge effort, is finding all of the stuff that the Democrat Party has been building their platform on.

-And so now that we have dug that stuff out, shown it to the American people, and we're gonna put an end to it, they're losing their minds because the the bureaucracy, this is the administrative state, this is the swamp that the Democrat Party has relied on for decades to be successful, and we're getting rid of it.
+And so now that we have dug that stuff out, shown it to the American people, and we're going to put an end to it, they're losing their minds because this is the bureaucracy.

 All right, quick break more with Florida Congressman Byron Donalds.

-800-941-SHAWN is our number if you want to be a part of the program as we continue.
+And your calls coming up on the other side, 800-941-Sean is our number if you want to be a part of the program as we continue.

-I'm Mary Catherine Hammond.
+Hey there, I'm Mary Catherine Hamm.

 And I'm Carol Markowitz.